It's Not Me, It's You: Recording

 In April 2008, Allen announced that she would be moving in a "new direction" for her then-upcoming record.
 That same month, she posted two demo tracks on her Myspace page and planned to release a mixtape to give her fans an idea of what the new direction was.
 A year later, she described the album's sound in the April 2009 issue of Teen Vogue, saying it was "quite fun" and had "loads of different types of music—country, jazz, and electronic."
 She continued on to say, "I wanted to do something danceable, to make the gigs more interesting for me and the people watching."
 Allen released a statement saying, "We decided to try and make bigger sounding, more ethereal songs, real songs [...]
 I wanted to work with one person from start to finish to make it one body of work.
 I wanted it to feel like it had some sort of integrity.
 I think I've grown up a bit as a person and I hope it reflects that."

 Allen recorded most of the album at Eagle Rock Studios in Los Angeles with producer Greg Kurstin of the band The Bird and the Bee.
 Of the songwriting process, she said, "Greg builds the chords up and I just sing along and make up the words and then once you've got the bare song, we decide which way we're gonna go with the production."
 Allen co-wrote the songs for the album with Kurstin, who played piano on it.
 This is a change from her earlier work in which she wrote lyrics for finished tracks.

 In May 2008, Allen told The Sunday Mirror that the album was nearly finished.
 Allen said of the album: "I've worked so hard.
 My next album is nearly finished.
 I'm on a two-week break and then I'm starting a massive promotional tour."
 In August 2008, Allen blamed the delay in the album's release on her record company EMI.
-On 15 September, it was announced via her Myspace blog that the album will be released on 9 February 2009.
+On 15 September, it was announced via her Myspace blog that the album would be released on 9 February 2009.